HendEmad/DS_Salary_Proj/README.md

-This is an educational project I made to practice the machine learning project steps, this project is inspired by this Youtube playlist:https://www.youtube.com/watch?v=MpF9HENQjDo&list=PL2zq7klxX5ASFejJj80ob9ZAnBHdz5O1t
+This is an educational project I made to practice the machine learning project steps.

 # Project Overview